Zirlo/carlosruiz/index.md

 ### Director of Marketing @Political Consultancy

 - I led political marketing campaigns, designing and executing strategies to increase candidates' visibility and media impact.
-I collected and categorized data to understand social phenomena, processed information, and generated key concepts for messaging that was broadcasted across social media, television, radio, and other mass communication channels.
+I collected and categorized data to understand social phenomena, processed information, and generated key concepts for the discourse that was broadcasted across social media, television, radio, and other mass communication channels.

 ### Co-Founder @Zacate Consulting